-The data submission deadline is approaching!
+The next data submission deadline is April 30, 2025.

 • You can submit directly via a participating ESG Technology Platform.
 Click here for a full list of platforms.